htol/dotfiles/.config/vim-cheatsheat.md

 $, _ - goto begin/end of the line
 I, A - goto first/last character of the line and enter insert mode
 0 - goto begin of the line
+gg - first line of file
+G - last line of file

 ## Copy/paste
 yy - copy current line